 We have in-licensed from Janssen the use, development and commercialization rights in all indications other than virology, for our lead product candidate, tipifarnib.
 We have also in-licensed rights to KO-539 and other compounds in our menin-KMT2A program from the University of Michigan.
 Additionally, we have an exclusive worldwide license from Memorial Sloan Kettering Cancer Center to a patent family pertaining to a method of use of tipifarnib.
 As a result, our current business plans are dependent upon our satisfaction of certain conditions to the maintenance of the Janssen agreement and the rights we license under it and our other in-license agreements.
 The Janssen license agreement and the University of Michigan license agreement each provide that we are subject to diligence obligations relating to the commercialization and development of the respective product candidates, milestone payments, royalty payments and other obligations.
-If we fail to comply with any of the conditions or obligations or otherwise breach the terms of our license agreement with Janssen, University of Michigan or any of our other license agreements or license agreements we may enter into on which our business or product candidates are dependent, Janssen, University of Michigan or other licenses agreement with Janssen, University of Michigan or other license agreement with Janssen, University of Michigan or our other license agreements or any future license agreement that we may enter granting us rights on which our business or product candidates are dependent, would eliminate our ability to further develop the applicable product candidates and would materially harm our business, prospects, financial condition and results of operations.
+If we fail to comply with any of the conditions or obligations or otherwise breach the terms of our license agreement with Janssen, University of Michigan or any of our other license agreements or license agreements we may enter into on which our business or product candidates are dependent, Janssen, University of Michigan or other licensors may have the right to terminate the applicable agreement in whole or in part and thereby extinguish our rights to the licensed technology and intellectual property and/or any rights we have acquired to develop and commercialize certain product candidates.
+The loss of the rights licensed to us under our license agreement with Janssen, University of Michigan or our other license agreements or any future license agreement that we may enter granting us rights on which our business, prospects, financial condition and results of operations.